Tiazzo/landing-page/README.md

 - 📚 I'm currently a Master's student at Politecnico di Torino - Computer Engineering, and an exchange student at Chalmers, Sweden 🇸🇪.

-- 🔭 I’m currently working on [AXI4 High Speed Communication for General Purpose Microprocessors and RegEx Architectures](https://github.com/Marcolbr2001/AOHW-329.git)
+- 🔭 I’m currently working on my Master Thesis in collaboration with the Vehicle Safaty Department at Chalmers (repo soon available!)

-- 🌱 I’m currently learning **FPGAs/ASICs Design,Microcontrollers architecture,RISC-V and MIPS architecture, VHDL, Verilog, HLS**
+- 🌱 I’m currently learning **LLM, RAG, Data Pipeline, Cloud Infrastructure**

 - 📫 How to reach me **mattia.carlino22@gmail.com**